ThanasisMattas/mattflow/README.md

 ## TODO

-1. exceptions
+1. coverage hooks
-2. pytest
+2. API
-3. coverage report
+3. Numba?
-4. pylint coverage report
-5. Simple API to configure the simulation
-6. Numba
-7. Implementation of higher order schemes
+4. Higher order schemes
-8. Addition of source terms
+5. Addition of source terms
-9. Addition of viscous models
+6. Addition of viscous models
-10. Algorithm that converts every computational second to a real-time second, playing with the fps
+7. Algorithm that converts every computational second to a real-time second, playing with the fps
    at the post-processing timelapse, because each iteration uses different time-step (CFL condition)
-11. Moving core to C++ or Cython
+8. Moving core to C++ or Cython?
-12. Support moving objects inside the domain
+9. Moving objects inside the domain
-13. Unstructured mesh
+10. Unstructured mesh
-14. Extent to 3D CFD
+11. Extent to 3D CFD

 ***Start the flow!***